“I’m trying something new in my classroom. I’m calling this my ‘I need’ box.

 Since then, I’ve had a plethora of ‘needs’ submitted.
 They range from specific supply needs, seat changes, special handshakes when entering class, after school help, bullying situations, and even daily hugs.

-What’s even better is students are starting to come to me directly with issues/challenges they are having bypassing the box completely.
+What’s even better is students are starting to come to me directly with issues and challenges they are having, bypassing the box completely.

 I’ve been teaching middle school for 15 years, and I can honestly say this is the best thing I’ve ever done to reach my kids this early in the school year.”